 - How Does Closing a Credit Card Hurt Your Credit Score?

-- How Do I Close a Credit Card?
+- How to Cancel a Credit Card

 - Monitor Your Other Lines of Credit